Skip to content

 Project description

-2. a pair of massive particles interacting with each other in one, two and three dimensions;
+1. write a program that simulates a pair of massive particles interacting with each other in two or three dimensions (e.g., Earth and an artificial satellite, as in the exercises on MOODLE);

-To evolve the motion of the particles in the simulation the Euler, Euler-Cromer or other numerical approximation methods, as discussed above, should be used.
+To evolve the positions and velocities of the particles in time the Euler, Euler-Cromer or other numerical approximation methods, as discussed above, should be used.

-The simulation can include additional physics or simulate systems other than the Solar System provided that you can provide justifiable tests of its validity.
-However, if you want to simulate something very different from the Solar System with Newtonian gravity, it would be advisable to discuss this with the lecturers.
+Your simulation can include additional physics or simulate gravitational systems other than the Solar System so long as you can provide justifiable tests of the validity of your program.
+However, if you want to simulate something more challenging, it might be advisable to discuss your proposed project with the lecturer.

-Please note that this is an open-ended project: by completing the exercises you have been equipped with basic tools (Euler and Euler-Cromer methods) for simulating the motion of bodies subject to gravitational attraction; it is up to you to take these tools and decide what aspects you want to focus on or what questions you want to ask.
+Please note that this is an open-ended project.
+By completing the exercises you have been equipped with basic tools (the Euler and Euler-Cromer methods) for simulating the motion of bodies subject to gravitational attraction; it is then up to you to take these tools, generalise and improve them, and decide what aspects of gravitational simulation you would like to focus on and what questions you would like to ask.
 In a good project, you would use your simulation to examine interesting topics, e.g.: What sort of accuracy can be achieved over what sort of time scale in simulations of the Solar System using different methods?
-How sensitive is the motion to the choice of initial conditions?
+How sensitive is the motion of a few-body gravitational system to the choice of initial conditions?
 Can you calculate the trajectory of a space probe?
 What happens to the Solar System if another star passes close by?
+How do the shapes and orientations of planetary orbits change over time?
 Better still, invent your own question(s) that can be answered using your simulation!
-In all cases, you must provide evidence of testing to show that your conclusions are reliable.

 For more information and advice on the code and report, including guideline marking grids, make sure to read the Marking criteria page.